itigo-11111/MC-DARTS/Modifications.md

 ```

 #### Add main
-- Add optimizer to update part of alpha
+- Add an optimizer to update the part of the alpha
-- Add param_step , param_backward_step for Change Alpha's Priority and new loss calculation for the MC-DARTS
+- Add a param_step, a param_backward_step for Change Alpha's Priority and new loss calculation for the MC-DARTS

 ## genotypes.py